danichini/EzGraphql/README.md

 # EzGRaphql
-simple client and server uising graphql to fetch and send data
+simple client and server utilising graphql to fetch and send data